rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 This is a detailed look into the separate bootstrap stages.

 The convention `x.py` uses is that:

 - A `--stage N` flag means to run the stage N compiler (`stageN/rustc`).
 - A "stage N artifact" is a build artifact that is _produced_ by the stage N compiler.
-- The "stage (N+1) compiler" is assembled from "stage N artifacts".
+- The stage N+1 compiler is assembled from stage N *artifacts*.
 This process is called _uplifting_.

 #### Build artifacts